WangX-Lab/PreHPVcc/README.md

 Prediction results ("1" indicates HPV+G1, and "0" HPV+G2).

-               The 50 gene features used in the PreHPVs algorithm
+               The 50 gene features used in the PreHPVcc algorithm

 | Gene symbol | Entrez gene ID | Gene Name |
 | :------: | :------: | :------: |